CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 In such instances, the acronym is always acceptable and you don’t need to spell out the full name at first use.

 #### If possible, use a shortened version of the name, and not the acronym, in your second reference.
 Use a shortened name instead of an acronym when making a second reference to something with a long title.
 Readers can understand a shortened name without having to think about the first reference.
 This also helps prevent confusion between identical or similar acronyms.
+When using a shortened name, it is not necessary to include the parenthetical after the first mention.

 * **Example:** Use Parks & Rec instead of PPR.
 * **Example:** Use the Act instead of Fire and Police Employee Relations Act.